-Along with the Visibility score, you’ll be able to consider the Alexa Rank, the number of Backlinks and Referring Domains, and the Domain Trust for every site on the list.
+Along with the Visibility score, you’ll be able to consider the number of Backlinks and Referring Domains, as well as the Domain Trust for every site on the list.
 This will help you estimate how difficult it will be to increase your share of impressions on the SERP.

 How to check SERP dynamics and competition for a certain keyword?

 Although ranking tables and charts are a great source of insights, you still might want to view and compare daily SERPs for every keyword.
 This will allow you to estimate how stable or shaky the SERPs are, whose pages rank higher than yours, what’s going on in your brand SERPs, and a million other things.

 With SE Ranking, you can view the TOP 100 results for any keyword tracked in your project.
 For this, go to the My Competitors module, and choose the SERP Competitors section.
 Select a keyword from the dropdown list and set a desired period in the calendar to view daily SERPs side by side.

 The snapshot of SERPs will help you see what pages you compete with for every keyword or group of keywords.
 These can be pages of your business competitors, social media sites, online magazines, marketplaces, etc. Choose the Domain display option to see sites instead of page URLs.